-The Roanne Program is one of the few residential programs in the world specializing in the treatment of young adult men ages 17-28 with Borderline Traits, Borderline Personality Disorder (BPD) and co-occuring conditions.
+The Roanne Program is one of the few residential programs in the world specializing in the treatment of young adult men ages 17-28 with Borderline Traits, Borderline Personality Disorder (BPD) and co-occurring conditions.

 Today, experts are finding that borderline personality disorder (BPD) is an under-diagnosed disorder within the male population.
 Historically, BPD has been diagnosed three times as often in women as in men.